 The best vegetables for dogs are:

-Carrots are high in vitamin A and fiber.
+Carrots are high in vitamin A and fibre.
 They can help clean your dog’s teeth and have a positive effect on eyes, skin, and hair.
 You can feed them raw, boiled, steamed, or grated.

 Spinach is an incredibly nutrient-rich vegetable.
 It's high in vitamin C, K, B6, B9, E, iron, calcium, potassium and magnesium.
 A few ways you can prepare spinach for your dog is by steaming, blanching, or pureeing it to make it easier to digest.
+Spinach is very high in oxalic acid, which blocks the body’s ability to absorb calcium, so make sure you feed it in small amounts.